junxit/us-congress-bills-112/metadata.md

 - 2012-06-29 — Placed on the House Calendar, Calendar No. 143.
 - 2012-06-29 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 112-564.
 - 2012-06-29 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 112-564.
+- 2012-08-01 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2012-08-01 — Considered under suspension of the rules. (consideration: CR H5599-5602)
+- 2012-08-01 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+127.
+- 2012-08-01 — Mr. Walden moved to suspend the rules and agree to the resolution.
+- 2012-08-02 — Considered as unfinished business. (consideration: CR H5684-5685)
+- 2012-08-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-08-02 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 414 - 0 (Roll no. 555). (text: CR 8/2/2012 H5599)
+- 2012-08-02 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 414 - 0 (Roll no. 555).(text: CR 8/2/2012 H5599)